Conditions of employment and salary in Finland

 Sliding working hours means that you can decide for yourself at what time of day you start and stop working.

-Work can also be shift work or intermittent work.
-This means that shifts vary and you can work, for example, morning shifts, evening shifts or night shifts.
+In shift work shifts vary, and you can work, for example, morning shifts, evening shifts or night shifts.
 The employer must make a work shift list in advance and you must be able to view it no later than one week before the beginning of the working week.

 If the employer asks you to work overtime, i.e. work that is done in addition to regular working hours, you must receive an increased salary for it.
+The increase is at least 50%.
 You can also agree with your employer to receive paid time off instead of overtime pay.
+If you work an hour overtime, you must receive 1.5 hours of paid leave.
 You do not have to agree to work overtime.

 Work can be full-time or part-time.
-Full-time work means that you work a full day, usually five days a week.
+Full-time work means that you work a full day, usually about eight hours a day and five days a week.
 Part-time work means that you only work part of the day or part of the week.

 Variable working hours can also be agreed in the employment contract.
 In this case, the exact working hours are not agreed, and instead you agree on the number of hours, for example, 10–30 hours or 0–40 hours per week.
 If a minimum of zero hours has been agreed for a certain period of time, it is called a zero-hour contract.
 In this case, the employer calls you to work as needed, and the employer is not obliged to offer you working hours.
+You also do not have to accept the working hours offered.
 If you do not get working hours, you do not get paid.
 There must be grounds for agreeing on variable working hours, and the agreement must be updated if the employer’s need for labour increases.
 If possible, do not enter into a zero-hour contract, and instead try to negotiate a minimum number of hours in the employment contract.

 Central Organisation of Finnish Trade Unions SAKWorking hours Link redirects to another website